 - The S: drive is for files that you would like to share with others in your department or working group.

-These network drives are backed up regularly and are continually scanned for viruses.
+The P: and S: drives are backed up regularly and are continually scanned for viruses.

-If you accidentally delete or overwrite a file on a network drive, it can often be recovered by using the "previous versions" feature of Microsoft Windows -- simply right-click on the folder that contained the file(s) in question and select the "Previous Versions" tab.
+If you accidentally delete or overwrite a file on a network drive, it can often be recovered by using the "previous versions" feature of Microsoft Windows -- right-click on the folder that contained the file(s) in question and select the "Previous Versions" tab.
 Use this feature carefully, as it's possible to overwrite more recent files very easily.

 Contact the I.T.
 Help Desk if you require assistance with data recovery.

 As an alternative to your network storage space, you can use OneDrive to store your work.
 OneDrive allows you to store files locally and have them automatically synced to Office365 (Microsoft's cloud-based email and office solution.)
 By using OneDrive, you can access your data from anywhere using the same interface that you use to get your Stetson e-mail via the web.
 Visit email.stetson.edu, click on the 'waffle' in the upper left corner, and select 'OneDrive' to see your files.
 There is also an Office App for modern smartphones that will empower users 'on the go.'
 OneDrive will also allow you to share specific files or folders with other individuals.

 For more information, please watch this short informational video to access and use OneDrive.